COMPANY Data

 Praying to the Gods of Breakeven

-It starts after the market has been strong.
-The market seems to be facing headwinds and investor fears grow.
-But not by so much that they don’t keep assets in the market.
-At some point while they were holding, and prices began declining, greed was over taken by fear.
-That is fear that their positions would never go back up.
-This fear is then accompanied by hope.When all hope is lost, investors face what they believe to be reality and finally hit the sell button.
-They’re often so tired of the painful days that lead them there that they don’t care what the fill price is.
+When all hope is lost, investors face what they believe to be reality and finally hit the sell button.
+They’re often so tired of the painful days that led them to that moment that they don’t care what the fill price is.
 This causes the market fall to accelerate, then masses holding positions on margin are also forced to sell.
-These margin calls help feed the acceleration.
+These margin calls help feed the accelerated market decline.

 Seeing it Coming

-If the market you’re involved in is showing either technical signs of weakening or fundamental factors working against it the risks have increased.
+If the market you’re involved in is showing either technical signs of weakening or fundamental factors working against it, the risks have increased.

 Using it to Your Advantage